Do you want to work full-time? I am sometimes asked if I work full-time, and I always laugh.

 I see Thursday as generally for being creative and using my mind.

-(My homeopathy newsletters are normally scheduled for Sunday evening.
+(My homeopathy newsletters are fortnightly on a Sunday afternoon.
 I have experimented with different days and times in the week and this is when I get the most engagement.)

 If I have time I will also write for my own website homeopathywithtracy.co.uk or for yourradiantbusiness.com.
 Sometimes I am writing for the ARH journal, or more recently, the SoH journal.
-Other times I write up interesting cases for CleverH.themag.
+In the past I have written up interesting cases for CleverH.themag.

 This means spending time looking back through my journal, and reflecting on what I’ve achieved and where I got stuck.